particify/arsnova-webclient/development.md

 ## Development server

-Run `npm start` for a dev server.
+Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding